Ham Balls with Brown Sugar Ham Glaze

 Step 4: Glaze and Bake Covered

-Cover the pan tightly with aluminum foil and bake at 350°F for 20 minutes.
-The foil traps steam and keeps the balls moist through the first phase of cooking.
+You can either spoon or pour the warm glaze over the ham balls.
+You don’t need to get perfect coverage because the glaze collects in the bottom of the baking dish and gets absorbed by the balls as they bake.
+Tightly cover the pan with foil and bake at 350°F for 20 minutes.
+The foil traps steam and keeps the balls moist during the first phase of cooking.

 Step 5: Uncover and Finish